 It’s also ideal for unattended businesses.
 The Flick SMART system records and transmits data in real time to the offsite Flick team, so that rodents are detected immediately.
 This means that a rat problem can be tackled immediately and prevented before it gets out of hand.

 The Flick team takes care of assessment, installation, surveillance and maintenance.
 They also attend the premises for inspections and proactively manage your rodant issues using specific data collected from the SMART system installed.

 Rats are a Serious Health Concern for Business Owners

 Rats are known carriers of around 35 diseases, including Weil’s disease and Salmonella.
 Although there is as yet no conclusive evidence, some researchers have also theorised that rats could potentially be intermediate hosts of the coronavirus.

-“Regardless of whether the business is in use, owners need to invest in a robust rodent eradication program that detects the problem early,” said xxxx from Flick Pest Control.
+“Regardless of whether the business is in use, owners need to invest in a robust rodent eradication program that detects the problem early,” said Jussi Ylinen from Flick Pest Control.
 “The last thing you want to return to after the quarantine lifts is a rat infestation!”